 It was natural for me to take over the communication with Spanish authorities since I knew a little Spanish when I arrived and my experience so far is very good.
 And that also goes for landlords, internet and telephone companies and all other services.
 We are using online banking (BBVA) since traditional Spanish banks are more expensive than we are used to, and we always do good research.

 So far, we have lived in La Herradura (on the coast of Granada), in El Hierro (the smallest of the Canary Islands), in Icod de Los Vinos and then in Buenavista del Norte (both in North Tenerife).
-The latter was the most expensive flat we have rented: a new furnished three bedroom/two bathroom apartment with private roof terrace and fast fiber internet for a price of 480 Euros including water and community fees, close to grocery stores, restaurants, beaches and public transport on a one year renewable contract.
+The latter was the most expensive flat we have rented: a newly furnished three-bedroom and two-bathroom apartment with private roof terrace and fast fiber internet for a price of 480 Euros including water and community fees, close to grocery stores, restaurants, beaches, and public transport on a one-year renewable contract.
 All our landlords have been attentive and very helpful and I guess the secret is to avoid the tourist ghettos and holiday urbanization.
 We also avoid real-estate agents who ask a month’s rent for their services.
 Responsible landlords and rental agencies follow the new rental law that gives great protection to the tenants and they are the kind of persons to deal with.

 We have managed fine without a car.
 Spain has a modern public transport system that has served us well.
 But we have just found a great furnished flat in an area with unreliable public transport on Costa Blanca and our brave intent of not having a car has come to an end.